Making light, tender gnocchi with butter sage sauce — now that’s amore | Cooking with Sadie

 Dough blender (optional)

-Gnocchi board (optional, although you may want to buy one of theses after you make the dish over and over!)
+Gnocchi board (optional, although you may want to buy one of these after you make the dish over and over!)

 Baking tray